 By default, each Eurex participant will receive the TES trader, the TES broker and the TES view role.
-However, the broker allowed flag in the TES profile (see ch.8.4 below) can restrict the broker activities with respect to a specific product - instrument type - TES type combination.
+However, the broker allowed flag in the TES profile (see chapter 8.4) can restrict the broker activities with respect to a specific product - instrument type - TES type combination.